treep78/ember-resources/README.md

 As you can see, when we click the 'DELETE' button, the record for that Pokemon gets destroyed.

+### YOUR TURN : Destroying a Record
+Let's revisit our 'item' resource.
+As you can see the table shows a list of five items that were loaded into the Mirage test fixture.
+In each row, we have a button with an 'X' inside it.
+In the previous exercise, we set it up so that clicking that button would trigger an action in the Component (which would, in turn, trigger an action in the Route).

+On your own, edit the `destroyItem` actions inside the 'item-row' Component and 'items' Route so that clicking the 'X' button in a given row destroys that row.

 ## CRUD : Adding a New Record
 Adding a new Pokemon is a behavior tied to the _list_ of Pokemon instead of any particular Pokemon, so it would make the most sense to handle that behavior outside of the 'pokemon-snippet' Component.
 Suppose that we wanted this to be routable as well, e.g. `/pokemon/new`, so that the URL can be bookmarked.
 In that case, we would need to create a new Template using `ember g template pokemon/new`.